 I love peppermint anything during the Christmas season, and I ALWAYS LOVE CHOCOLATE.
 Peppermint bark can be made with white chocolate, milk chocolate, dark chocolate - AND you can use tons of different mix ins as well; the sky is the limit!

-National Today’s Peppermint Bark Survey also revealed that:
+National Today’s Peppermint Bark Survey revealed that:

 - Peppermint Bark is the preferred holiday treat to consume while decorating a Christmas tree